hermit-os/kernel/README.md

 ```

 With `HERMIT_ISLE=qemu`, the application will be started within a QEMU VM.
-Please note that the loader requires QEMU and uses per default *KVM*.
+Please note that the loader requires QEMU and uses *KVM* by default.
 Furthermore, it expects that the executable is called `qemu-system-x86_64`.

 With `HERMIT_ISLE=uhyve`, the application will be started within a thin
 hypervisor powered by Linux's KVM API and therefore requires *KVM* support.
-uhyve has a considerably smaller startup time than QEMU, but lacks some features
+uhyve has a considerably smaller startup time than QEMU.
-such as GDB debugging.
 In principle, it is an extension of [ukvm](https://www.usenix.org/sites/default/files/conference/protected-files/hotcloud16_slides_williams.pdf).

 In this context, the environment variable `HERMIT_CPUS` specifies the number of
-cpus (and no longer a range of core ids).
+CPUs (and no longer a range of core ids).
 Furthermore, the variable `HERMIT_MEM`
 defines the memory size of the virtual machine.
-The suffix of *M* or *G* can be
+The suffixes *M* and *G* can be
 used to specify a value in megabytes or gigabytes respectively.
-Per default, the
+By default, the
 loader initializes a system with one core and 2 GiB RAM.
 For instance, the following command starts the stream benchmark in a virtual machine, which
-has 4 cores and 6GB memory.
+has 4 cores and 6GB memory:

 ```bash
 $ HERMIT_ISLE=qemu HERMIT_CPUS=4 HERMIT_MEM=6G bin/proxy x86_64-hermit/extra/benchmarks/stream
 ```

-To enable an ethernet device for `uhyve`, we have to setup a tap device on the
+To enable an Ethernet device for `uhyve`, we have to setup a tap device on the
 host system.
-For instance, the following command establish the tap device
+For instance, the following command establishes the tap device
 `tap100` on Linux:

 ```bash